awslabs/aws-mobile-appsync-sdk-js/tutorials/react-offline-realtime-todos/README.md

 }`
 ```

 To make updates to items, you can use the AppSync console but the client SDK supports mutations on multiple items offline which are queued.
-To track this in a React component takes a little orchestration, so we have included a ready to use `App.js` file in the sample directory that you can use in this example.
+To track this in a React component takes a little orchestration unrelated to AppSync or the SDK, so we have included a ready to use `App.js` file in the sample directory that you can use in this example (called `AppComplete.js`).
 The mutations for edits and deletes are similar to before.

 Create the `./src/GraphQLUpdateTodo.js` file with the following content: